Buying Guides · Last updated 2 June 2026

 Cost typeTypical amountNotes

-Solicitor fees1% to 1.5% of purchase pricePlus Gibraltar VAT (0% on most legal services, but confirm)
+Solicitor fees1% to 1.5% of purchase pricePlus disbursements.
+Gibraltar has no VAT or GST

 Search fees£300 to £600Local authority, land charges, environmental